sagotoons/fuzzytools/README.md

 - Selecting and changing Active Camera
 - Set Markers to animate Motion Blur and Shutter
 - Bind Camera to Markers

-# To install
-- Download the fuzzy_tools.py file
-- In Blender, go to Preferences -> Add-ons.
-Click on 'Install' and find the .py file.
-Select file and click 'Install Add-on'
-- After successful installation, the add-on should appear in the add-ons list.
-Click the checkbox beside the add-on to enable it

 #
 _Fuzzy Tools should work in blender 3.6, 4.0 and 4.1_